antonbabenko/modules.tf-lambda/templates/root/template/README.md

 ## How to use it?

-First, you should carefully review and specify all required arguments for each layer.
+First, you should run `chmod +x common/scripts/update_dynamic_values_in_tfvars.sh`, review and specify all required arguments for each layer.
 Run this to see all errors:

     $ terragrunt validate-all --terragrunt-ignore-dependency-errors |& grep -C 3 "Error: "